Ethics

 Points of View Reference Source

 The Points of View Reference Source is a great place to find information that presents both sides of a current issue or event.
-Each topic provides an overview essay of the topic, a point (argument) essay, a counterpoint (opposing argument) essay and a guide to critical analysis.
+Each topic provides an overview essay of the topic, a point (argument) essay, a counterpoint (opposing argument) essay, and a guide to critical analysis.
 These essays will help you build your persuasive arguments.

 Log in